Chain Tutte polynomials: Chain Tutte evaluations and specializations

 \subsection{The M\"obius polynomial}

 The M\"obius polynomial was used by Jurrius in \cite{Jur-12} to study weight enumerators of error-correcting linear codes.
 Then recently Johnsen and Verdure studied the M\"obius polynomial on error-correcting codes from a commutative algebra view point in \cite{JV-21}.
-Here we study the M\"obius polynomial exclusively and find it is a simple evaluation of the $2^{nd}$ chain Tutte polynomial.
+In this subsection we study the M\"obius polynomial exclusively.